 Passions of Desire

-The passions in the face of desires and temptations (referred to as concupiscible passions), which moderate things like eating, drinking, what one thinks about, looks at, says, and so on — are love, hatred, desire, aversion, joy, and sadness (noting, the passions of love and hatred simply mean the animal-like attraction for what is fitting and repulse for what is not).
+The passions in the face of desires and temptations—known as the concupiscible passions—moderate things like eating, drinking, what one thinks about, looks at, says, and so on.
+These passions are love, hatred, desire, aversion, joy, and sadness.
+Note: the passions of love and hatred here refer not to moral virtue or vice, but to the natural attraction to what is fitting and the repulsion from what is not.

 Visual Resource